ReactiveX/RxJava/README.md

 #### io.reactivex.internal.*

-All code inside the `io.reactivex.internal.*` packages is considered private API and should not be relied upon at all.
+All code inside the `io.reactivex.internal.*` packages are considered private API and should not be relied upon at all.
 It can change at any time.

 ## Full Documentation